 Professor Brennan received his law degree, cum laude, with distinction as a Chancellor's Scholar and Distinguished Public Interest Scholar, from Seton Hall University School of Law in Newark, New Jersey.
 While in law school, Professor Brennan was an Academic Support Program Teaching Fellow and Legal Education Opportunities Teaching Fellow.
 He also designed and taught an LSAT preparation course for Seton Hall Law School's Pre-Legal Program and served as Vice-President of the Student Outreach Society.

-Professor Brennan currently teaches Bar Exam Skills & Tactics, Foundations of Legal Analysis, Introduction to Law & Policy, Legal Methods, and Legal Writing I. He is the BLSA faculty advisor and the 2017-2018 Student Bar Association Faculty Service Award winner.
+Professor Brennan currently teaches Bar Exam Skills & Tactics, Contracts, Foundations of Legal Analysis, Introduction to Law & Policy, Legal Methods, Legal Writing I, and Torts.
+Professor Brennan has served as the Faculty Representative to the Vermont Law School Board of Trustees since 2018.
+He is also the Black Law Students Association (BLSA) faculty advisor and the 2017-2018 Student Bar Association Faculty Service Award winner.
 He is a member of the New Jersey, New York, and Pennsylvania bars.